Healthcare Recruitment in Newcastle upon Tyne: Complete Guide

 Qualifications & Certifications Required

-Healthcare workers in Newcastle upon Tyne must hold:
+Healthcare workers in Newcastle upon Tyne commonly require:

-- Enhanced DBS (Disclosure and Barring Service) clearance—mandatory for all patient-facing roles
+- Enhanced Disclosure and Barring Service (DBS) check – mandatory for all healthcare roles

-- First Aid at Work or Emergency First Aid—preferred by most NHS employers
+- First Aid at Work or Emergency First Aid at Work – required or desirable for many positions

 Key Employers & Industry in Newcastle upon Tyne